faoalvarado5/faoalvarado5/README.md

 ### Hi there 👋

-Computing Engineering at Tecnológico de Costa Rica.
+Computing Engineering graduated from Tecnológico de Costa Rica.

 To contact me: